wuchao96/CAR_ML/README.md

 Run AD_RF_PubChem using a case: python AD_RF_PubChem.py
+Before executing this code, ensure you have already trained and saved the model, then load it here.

 Note: Before running the code, make sure to modify the input data paths in the script to match the location of your own data files.